Azores, Madeira & Portuguese Highlights Cruise

 What's Included14 nights' accommodation in your choice of cabin

-Captain’s Cocktail Party (cruises of 6 nights or more)
+Captain’s Cocktail Party (cruises of six nights or more)

 Daytime activities and leisure facilities

-Guest speaker and arts & crafts (cruises of 5 nights or more)
+Guest speakers and arts-and-crafts groups (cruises of five nights or more)

 Holiday HighlightsSail south to sun-kissed islands

 Call at six wonderful ports